Birthday Letters: Notable poems

-There are multiple poems in the collection that address their relationship, and many are directly addressed to Plath herself.
+There are multiple poems in the collection that address Hughes and Plath's relationship, and many are directly addressed to Plath herself.

 "Fulbright Scholars"

 "Fulbright Scholars" is the 1st poem in the book and is told as a memory of Hughes'.
 In the poem he describes seeing a photo of that year's batch of Fulbright scholars.
 Many believe that this poem was about Plath, as the two met when she was in England as part of the Fulbright program.

 "Wuthering Heights"

 "Wuthering Heights" is the 26th poem in the book and it shares a title with the 1847 novel Wuthering Heights by Emily Brontë.
 More importantly, Plath has a poem of the same title, released in her 1971 collection Crossing the Water, which Hughes released for Plath posthumously.
-Some have claimed that Hughes's poem is a direct response to Plath's Wuthering Heights.
+Some have claimed that Hughes's poem is a direct response to Plath's "Wuthering Heights".

 "The Blue Flannel Suit"

 "The Blue Flannel Suit" is the 30th poem in the book and is amongst those most recognized to be about Plath.
 In the poem, Hughes describes the blue flannel suit Plath was wearing on the first day she began teaching at Smith College in 1957.